 Dentists frequently recommend wisdom teeth extraction to help patients avoid a number of different oral health complications.
-At Fifth Avenue Dental Arts in San Diego, California, Ramin Ghassemi, DDS, MS, Nina Mojaver, DMD, and the team specialize in providing safe, effective, and comfortable wisdom tooth extractions.
+At Fifth Avenue Dental Arts in Downtown San Diego, California, Ramin Ghassemi, DDS, MS, Nina Mojaver, DMD, and the team specialize in providing safe, effective, and comfortable wisdom tooth extractions.
 To find out if your wisdom teeth require extraction, request an appointment online or by phone today.

 The wisdom teeth or third molars are the teeth located at the very back of your mouth.
 The wisdom teeth are the last set of adult teeth to emerge, typically erupting after you reach the age of 18.